 Category: ISO-25022/Freedom from Risk/Economic Risk Mitigation

-Statement: The solution’s system(s) MUST authenticate, limit, authorise and audit access to production data, including confidential and financial information.
+Statement: The solution’s system(s) must authenticate, limit, authorise and audit access to production data, including confidential and financial information.

 Rationale: Users will not use a system of a sponsor organisation that puts their personal, family, or economic situation at risk.